hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/README.md

 <details>
   <summary markdown='span'><strong>❓ instructions (expand me)</strong></summary>

+*⏱ Duration:  spend 1 hour max on this*

-Open `datascientist_deliverable.ipynb` within VScode (forget about Jupyter for this module)
+❓ Open `datascientist_deliverable.ipynb` within VScode (forget about Jupyter for this module), and run all cells carefully while understanding them.
+This handover between you and the DS team is the perfect time to interact with them (i.e your buddy or a TA).

 ❗️ Make sure to use `taxifare_model` as ipykernel venv

 <img src='https://wagon-public-datasets.s3.amazonaws.com/data-science-images/07-ML-OPS/pyenv-notebook.png'>

-- Run all cells carefully while understanding them.
-This handover between you and the DS team is the perfect time to interact with them.
-- If some packages are missing, add them to your `requirements.txt` and `pip install -e .` again

 </details>